 Tamarindo, Costa Rica

-In the heart of rapidly evolving Playa Langosta, a 10–minute walk from the beach, this charming hotel offers a colorful and relaxing ambience, with a magnificent pool and fine restaurant.
+In the heart of rapidly evolving Playa Langosta, a 10–minute walk from the beach, this charming hotel — recently reopened after a two-year hiatus — offers a colorful and relaxing ambiance, with a magnificent pool and fine restaurant.

 Despite its landlocked location enclosed by a wall and unpaved dirt road, Cala Luna pervades a sophisticated beach resort feel that impresses immediately upon arrival.
-Splashed top to bottom in ice cream pastels––papaya, mango, pineapple––the mood is suitably tropical.
-Glazed treetrunks support the lobby's angled beamed ceiling, beneath which arriving guests can settle into a huge L–shaped, soft–cushioned, sofa.
+Making broad use of thatch and splashed top to bottom in ice cream pastels — papaya, mango, pineapple — the mood is suitably tropical.
+Glazed treetrunks support the open–sided lobby's angled palenque ceiling, beneath which arriving guests can settle into a huge L–shaped, soft–cushioned, sofa and white leather lounge chairs encircling a large coffeetable made from a diced ficus trunk.
+Rustic art and craft pieces and subtle wall motifs honor Costa Rica's Indigenous tradition, and the hotel's logo suspended above reception is that of a pre–Columbian representation of an eagle.

-This space opens rearward to a lush landscaped garden inset with a freeform pool framed with hibiscus and bougainvillea in every shade of lipstick.
-Papaya–toned lounge chairs splash the sundeck with yet another colorful counterpoint.
+This space opens invitingly, rearward, to a lush landscaped garden inset with a freeform pool framed with hibiscus and bougainvillea in every shade of lipstick.
+White–and–taupe lounge chairs are aligned around the sundeck, including beneath curtained canopies.
 To one side, the open–air Cala Morsca restaurant echoes the theme, with treetrunk supports, a roof of thatch, and yellow walls and tablecloths set with fresh floral displays.
-The flicker of candles by night sets the right romantic tone.
-Here, Chef Louis Briseño delivers consistently tasty gourmet fare using local ingredients––call it Costa Rican nouvelle.
+Tables extend onto the pooldeck, and the flicker of candles by night sets the right romantic tone.
+Here, Chef Louis Briseño delivers consistently tasty gourmet fare using local organic ingredients — call it Costa Rican nouvelle — from sustainable fishing and farming, supported by a biodynamic wine list.
 A starter of asparagus with olives and anis followed by fish ragú with jumbo shrimp and plantain typifies the adventurous menu.

 Though this hotel would be enhanced by a beachfront setting, this is the best hotel in the region and the sands are a pleasant stroll away via a short path across the street.